matrix-org/matrix-spec-proposals/proposals/3720-account-status.md

 Should a server administrator not want to disclose information about their users through the federation endpoint described above, they should use a reverse proxy or similar tool to prevent access to the endpoint.
-On top of this, homeserver implementations may implement measures to only respond with an empty JSON object `{}` in this case.
+On top of this, homeserver implementations may implement measures to respond with a 403 status code and a `M_FORBIDDEN` error code in this case.

 ## Unstable prefixes